Surgeon Covered By Malpractice Insurance Standing In Front Of The Florida Flag With His Arms Crossed

 Malpractice Insurance Rates for Floridian Doctors

-When insurance companies set rates, they consider location, specialty, and past claims history for a physician’s malpractice insurance policy.
-Each malpractice insurance policy is underwritten individually, but the following rates are estimates to give you an idea of costs by specialty.
+Carriers typically consider practice location, surgical specialty, and past claims history when setting rates.
+Each medical malpractice insurance policy is underwritten individually, but the following rates are estimates to give you an idea of costs by specialty.

 Specialty Approximate Claims Made Rate Approximate Tail Rate Approximate Occurrence Rate